Passer au contenu principal

 If your result suggests a higher risk pattern, consider:

-• Increasing daily movement (walking counts)
+• Increasing daily movement (walking counts).

-• Strength training 2 times a week (helps maintain muscle and metabolic health)
+• Strength training 2 times a week (helps maintain muscle and metabolic health).

-• Reducing sugary drinks and ultra-processed snack foods
+• Reducing sugary drinks and ultra-processed snack foods.

-• Prioritising sleep and stress management
+• Prioritising sleep and la gestion du stress.

-• Speaking with a GP or practice nurse if you have other risk factors or symptoms
+• Speaking with a GP or practice nurse if you have other risk factors or symptoms.

 Is waist–hip ratio accurate?